-Are Apple CFD fees low at HYCM as of September 2023?
+Are Apple CFD fees low at IC Markets as of February 2024?

-- CFD fees cover three components: the spread, commissions, and the financing rates charged by the broker.
+- CFD fees typically consist of three components: spread, commission, and financing rates.

-- Brokers usually offer two types of fee structures: one with low or no commission but a wider spread, and the other with a commission but a narrower spread.
+- Brokers generally offer two types of fee structures: one with a wider spread but low or no commission, and the other with a narrower spread but a commission.

-- It is worth noting that when you open a CFD position, you will initially experience a loss due to the spread.
+- Keep in mind that when opening a CFD position, you will see an initial loss due to the spread.

 If you want to see what other CFD brokers might work for you, see our current top recommendations for the best CFD brokers!